Integralist/integralist.co.uk/content/posts/data-types-and-data-structures.md

 A data type is an [attribute](https://english.stackexchange.com/a/28098/334144) of data which tells the compiler (or interpreter) how the programmer intends to use the data.

-- **Primitive**: basic building block (boolean, integer, float, char etc.)
+- **Scalar**: basic building block (boolean, integer, float, char etc.)
-- **Composite**: any data type (struct, array, string etc.) composed of primitives or composite types.
+- **Composite**: any data type (struct, array, string etc.) composed of scalars or composite types (also referred to as a 'compound' type).
 - **Abstract**: data type that is defined by its behaviour (tuple, set, stack, queue, graph etc).

+> **NOTE**: You might also have heard of a 'primitive' type, which is sometimes confused with the 'scalar' type.
+A primitive is typically used to represent a 'value type' (e.g. pass-by-value semantics) and this contrasts with 'reference types' (e.g. pass-by-reference semantics).

-If we consider a composite type, such as a 'string', it _describes_ a data structure which contains a sequence of char primitives (characters), and as such is referred to as being a 'composite' type.
+If we consider a composite type, such as a 'string', it _describes_ a data structure which contains a sequence of char scalars (characters), and as such is referred to as being a 'composite' type.
 Whereas the underlying _implementation_ of the string composite type is typically implemented using an array data structure (we'll cover [data structures](#data-structures) shortly).

 > Note: in a language like C the length of the string's underlying array will be the number of characters in the string followed by a '[null terminator](/posts/concepts-from-the-c-programming-language/#7)'.